General Admission Requirements:

 - Official transcripts of all undergraduate and graduate work from each institution attended, including MUW transcripts.
 Transcripts must verify that the applicant received a baccalaureate degree from a regionally accredited four-year institution and that the applicant has a minimum 3.0 overall GPA on a four-point scale for undergraduate studies (the GPA on the last sixty (60) hours bears no additional consideration).

-- Three letters of professional recommendation stating the applicant's qualifications for graduate work from persons (excluding family members and MUW employees) who have personal knowledge of the applicant's academic/work performance.
+- Three letters of professional recommendation stating the applicant's qualifications for graduate work from persons who have personal knowledge of the applicant's academic/work performance.

 - A $25 application fee paid online as part of the application process.

 GMAT (Graduate Management Admission Test) score of 400 or higher is required to be considered for admission.
 GMAT scores are valid for five years.
 If the test has been taken more than once, the admissions committee will use the highest total score to evaluate the application.
 A GRE (Graduate Record Examination) score may be accepted only if the student has completed the examination before initiating the application process.